rednafi/rednafi.com/content/python/add_attributes_to_enum_members.md

 ---
-title: Add additional attributes to enum members in Python
+title: Add extra attributes to enum members in Python
 date: 2022-02-17
 tags:
     - Python
 ---

-While grokking the source code of `http.HTTPStatus` module, I came across this technique to add additional attributes to the values of enum members.
+While grokking the source code of `http.HTTPStatus` module, I came across this technique to add extra attributes to the values of enum members.
 Now, to understand what do I mean by adding attributes, let's consider the following example:

 ```python
 # src.py